apolites1225/customer-holster-sales-analysis/README.md

 ## Key Findings

+**Product Attribution Gap**

-**Nearly **half of total revenue (49.8%)** cannot be attributed to specific product titles, limiting product-level performance analysis and merchandising decisions.**
+Nearly half of total revenue (49.8%) cannot be attributed to specific product titles, limiting product-level performance analysis and merchandising decisions.
+With $22.1K in unattributed net revenue, any product-level ranking or trend analysis is materially incomplete.

-**Revenue is **extremely concentrated** at the product level, while customer revenue is comparatively well distributed.**
-**Discount usage is modest in absolute dollars but lacks evidence of effectiveness in driving incremental volume.**
+**Extreme Product Concentration**

+The top 5 product variants generate over 98% of total net sales, while customer revenue is comparatively well distributed.
+This asymmetry exposes the business to significant disruption risk if any single top variant underperforms or goes out of stock.

+**Discount Strategy Lacks Evidence of Effectiveness**

+Discounts accounted for $268 in revenue erosion with little evidence of corresponding volume lift.
+Without a clear relationship between discounting and incremental orders, the current discount approach warrants review.

+**Traffic Source Concentration**

-**A small number of referrers account for the majority of site sessions, consistent with a Pareto-style traffic distribution.**
+A small number of referrers account for the majority of site sessions, consistent with a Pareto-style distribution.
+Over-reliance on a narrow traffic mix creates vulnerability if a primary referrer reduces volume or changes its algorithm.

 ---